 Exporting & Importing

 Any electrical goods which are being exported to the EU need to be CE marked, which shows they meet the European Union safety, health and environmental requirements.
 Electrical manufacturers and distributors are still able to use CE marking until January 2022.
-By doing so, the manufacturer is ensuring it is valid for a product to be sold throughout the European Economic Area (EEA).
+By doing so, the manufacturer is ensuring a product is valid for being sold throughout the European Economic Area (EEA).
 As the manufacturer, you have the responsibility to draw up the CE marking documentation yourself, following this template.

-The rights of EU, EEA or Swiss citizens working within the UK is not changing immediately as we enter 2021.
-Checking a job applicants right to work in the United Kingdom remains the same until 30th June 2021, however, they will need to apply to the EU Settlement Scheme to continue living and working in the country after that date.
+The rights of EU, EEA or Swiss citizens working within the UK are not changing immediately as we enter 2021.
+Checking a job applicant's right to work in the United Kingdom remains the same until 30th June 2021, however, they will need to apply to the EU Settlement Scheme to continue living and working in the country after that date.

 There will however be a new immigration system from January 1st.
 If you plan to employ any EU citizens from outside the country, they will need to get a visa in advance.
 As employers in the electrical industry, you may also be able to sponsor skilled migrants.
 If your company is not already approved, you should consider getting a sponsor licence.

-Here are just some of the key aspects to be considered for electrical businesses in the UK when the transition period ends on 1st January 2021.
-To make sure your business is fully prepared for the change, visit the governments transition website and fill in the survey to find out exactly what you need to do.
+Here are just some key aspects to be considered for electrical businesses in the UK when the transition period ends on 1st January 2021.
+To make sure your business is fully prepared for the change, visit the government's transition website and fill in the survey to find out exactly what you need to do.